ST Edge AI Core - Command-line Interface

 Generate the specialized NN C-files (default options).

-$ stedgeai generate -m <model_file_path> --target stellar-e or $ stedgeai generate -m <model_file_path> --target stellar-pg
+$ stedgeai generate -m <model_file_path> --target sr5[xx] or $ stedgeai generate -m <model_file_path> --target sr6p[xx] or $ stedgeai generate -m <model_file_path> --target sr6g[xx]Generate the specialized NN C-files for a 32b float model with compression factor.

 $ stedgeai generate -m <model_file_path> --target stm32 -c medium